rancher/windows/docs/active-directory/core-concepts/01-active-directory-details-and-definitions.md

 Other core components of an Active Directory are

 - DNS Support
-    - DNS is used to locate Domain Controllers, as well as used during the Domain naming process.
-All domains are organized in a root and subordinate domain hierarchy.
+    - In Active Directory, DNS is the means by which directory clients locate, or discover, domain controllers.
+      The primary components of the architecture for DNS support of Active Directory include the domain controller Locator, Active Directory domain names in DNS, and Active Directory DNS objects.
     - Every Active Directory domain has a DNS domain name (for example, [cohovineyard.com](http://cohovineyard.com/)), and every domain joined computer has a DNS name (for example, [server1.cohovineyard.com](http://server1.cohovineyard.com/)).
 Architecturally, domains and computers are